 Mentorship from Faculty Deans

 The following VP&S faculty deans offer one-on-one appointments with faculty to discuss and provide tailored guidance on career development.
-Please email them directly to schedule an appointment.
+Please email them directly or follow directions below to schedule an appointment.

 Click "Show more" below to view bios.

 - Associate Dean for Academic Operations and Advancement, Vagelos College of Physicians and Surgeons

 Professor of Pediatrics at CUIMC, Associate Director, Irving Institute for Clinical Translational Research

 Nancy Green, MD is a graduate of Columbia’s Vagelos College of Physicians and Surgeons, where she trained in Pediatrics and Pediatric Hematology-Oncology.
 She is a Professor of Pediatrics at CUMC in the division of Hematology, Oncology and Stem Cell Transplantation.
 She is a board-certified pediatric hematologist with expertise in the diagnosis and treatment of pediatric blood disorders, with a special interest sickle cell disease.
 She has been engaged in clinical and translational research for over 25 years.